The dawn of rugby in New Zealand

-First inter-club rugby match played at Nelson in New Zealand.
-Town beat College by two goals to nil at the Nelson Botanical Reserve.
+New Zealand's first inter-club match was played at Nelson in New Zealand.
+Town beat College by two goals to nil at the Nelson Botanical Reserve in front of 200 spectators.
+The Town side played in "street clothes" while the local newspaper tried to explain to readers the differences between rugby and football. "some player runs with it [the ball], and a general scrimmage ensues; it is all shove, pull, rush, and roll about in a confused mass till 'down' is cried, and away the ball goes again till perchance it gets in touch or caught."
 Rugby had been brought to New Zealand in the late 1860s by Charles Monro, who had picked up the sport while studying at Christ's College in England.
 While this game was a milestone it would be a further nine years before the first rugby union was formed in New Zealand, with Canterbury coming in to existence in 1879.

-En route to South Africa, the All Blacks stopped off in Sydney to play two warm-up matches.
-Queensland are beaten 32-3 and New South Wales 27-0 in back-to-back games.
-To fill a vacancy in the All Black side against Queensland, former Australian Test wing Eddie Stapleton turned out for the New Zealanders and scores the first try of the afternoon.
+En route to South Africa, the All Blacks played five warm-up matches in Australia, with two a day on May 14 and 17.
+On this day at Sydney's Moore Park they beat Queensland 32-3 after shutting out New South Wales 27-0.
+It was all very low-key, as shown when former Australian Test wing Eddie Stapleton turned out for the New Zealanders against Queensland and scored the first try of the afternoon.

-Ciaran Fitzgerald's Lions opened their tour of New Zealand with a 47-15 win against Wanganui.
+Ciaran Fitzgerald's ill-fated Lions opened their tour of New Zealand with an encouraging 47-15 win against Wanganui.
 Dusty Hare kicked 21 points and John Rutherford landed two dropped goals.

 In the Super Ten final in Durban Michael Lynagh steered Queensland to a 21-10 defeat of Natal kicking three late penalty goals.
 Transvaal had won the inaugural Super 10 the year previously, before Queensland's first win in 1994.
-They repeated the feat in 1995, but are yet to make a final in either the Super 12 or Super 14.
+They repeated the feat in 1995.